All example files are included in the Model folder "ToyDropLanding" included with the OpenSim installation.

 A. Launch OpenSim

 You can launch OpenSim from the Start menu.
-You will see multiple information panels and an empty main view.
+You will see multiple information panels with either a Welcome screen or the Model you were working with previously.

 B. Explore the model

-- In your favorite file browser, navigate to the folder where you installed OpenSim (e.g. C:\OpenSim 3.3), then find the folder Models\ToyDropLanding.
+- In your favorite file browser, navigate to your OpenSim Resources directory (e.g. [Your Documents Directory]/OpenSim/4.1), then find the folder Models/ToyDropLanding.

 - In the OpenSim GUI, select File>Open Model....